Moshe Ya'ish al-Nahari: Reactions

 In response to the court case, the Jewish community expressed their ordeal and how unsafe they felt after extremists had been sending them hate letters and threats by phone.
 The killing heightened the distress amongst the Jewish community in Raydah and their complaints eventually reached the President of the Republic.
-They demanded to be relocated to the capital Sana’a and to be compensated for their houses and property in Raydah.
-Their demands were met by President Saleh, who ordered properties to be provided for them in Sana’a.
+They demanded to be relocated to the capital Sanaa and to be compensated for their houses and property in Raydah.
+Their demands were met by President Saleh, who ordered properties to be provided for them in Sanaa.

 In 2009, five of Nahari's children made aliyah.
 In 2012, his wife Lauza and four other children followed, having remained in Yemen so she could serve as a witness during the trial.

 Amnesty International wrote to the Yemeni Government urging the country to protect its Jews.
 The human rights organization stated that it is "deeply concerned for the safety of members of the Jewish community in northwestern Yemen following the killing of one member of the community and anonymous serious threats to others to leave Yemen or face death."